Visiting Iceland in February | The Ultimate Guide

 The Winter Lights Festival occurs every year on the first weekend of February.
 It's a celebration of the lengthening of the days and the beauty of the wintery world.

 The festival begins when lights across the city are turned on.
-It's then followed by days of events covering everything from music to sports, art to history, and industry to culture.
-Two unmissable nights of the festival are Museum Night and Pool Night, when the city's museums and public pools feature some unique entertainment.
+It's then followed by days of cultural events covering everything from music and sports to art and history.

 Thorrablot